ResurrectedTrader/ResurrectedTrade/README.md

-It's an application that you run on your computer, that monitors for instances of Diablo II: Resurrected, and syncs your characters/items to [resurrected.trade](https://resurrected.trade) by reading the games memory.
+It's an application that you run on your computer, that monitors for instances of Diablo II: Resurrected, and syncs your characters/items to [resurrected.trade](https://resurrected.trade) by reading the games memory, similarly how an anti-virus might scan memory of your applications.

+It does not inject anything or modify the game in any way.

-# Why did you make this?
+## Why did you make this?

 Because I hate: